 For the brains, we selected the Nvidia TX1:

-The board runs Ubuntu which is easy to install.
-We then installed JetPack which is a Nvidia machine learning SDK optimized for this rig. (remember the 256 Cuda Cores earlier)
+The board runs Ubuntu, which is easy to install.
+We then installed JetPack – a Nvidia machine learning SDK optimized for this rig. (remember the 256 Cuda Cores earlier)

-Every MV system needs a camera, and for this Point Grey was the answer:
+Every MV system needs a camera, and for this project, Point Grey was the answer:

 The camera we selected was the FMVU-03MTM-CS with a Fujinon YV2.8×2.8SA-2, 2.8mm-8mm, 1/3″, CS mount Lens.
 The camera runs at 752 x 480, 60FPS, Monochrome and most importantly – Global Shutter.

-Traditionally a rolling shutter camera will successively capture pixel data by scanning horizontally or vertically, this means that for each frame – not all pixels are captured at the exact same point in time.
+Traditionally, a rolling shutter camera will successively capture pixel data by scanning horizontally or vertically; this means that for each frame not all pixels are captured at the exact same point in time.
 This is typically noticed in pictures of helicopters when the rotors are running, they seem almost bent.
-Where for 99% of applications this okay, but for machine vision you need a global shutter, which captures all pixels at the exact same point in time.
+Where for 99% of applications this okay, with machine vision you need a global shutter, which captures all pixels at the exact same point in time.

 If our camera is shaking all over the place, we’re not going to be able to make anything of the data.
 To solve this problem a hobbyist drone gimbal should do the trick, this can be controlled through some PWM lines to set out Yaw, Pitch and Roll so Robo Steve can look around.